sammuelyee/docs/cartodb-editor.md

 1. From your data view, click "options" in the upper right corner.
 2. Select "Export."
-3. A menu of export formats that CartoDB supports, including Comma separated (CSV), KML, ESRI Shape Files (SHP), and SQL will appear.
+3. A menu of export formats that CartoDB supports, including comma-separated (CSV), KML, ESRI Shape Files (SHP), and SQL will appear.
 4. Click the format you would like to download.

 #### Download by URL